enioka-Haute-Couture/enioka_scan/README.md

 * "All 1D" symbologies means code 128, 39, I25, D25, EAN13. (some devices also provide QR code and other 2D symbologies)
 * "Plugin AAR needed" means an additional aar must be used for this device.
 This is likely because it contains non-OSS code and cannot be distributed freely.
 * "SDK needed" means the library will need the manufacturer SDK to work.
 This SDK likely could not be included for licence reasons, and must be provided by valid SDK license holder.
-* "Provider name" is an name internal o the library which can be used to enable or disable a provider.
+* "Provider name" is a name internal to the library which can be used to enable or disable a provider (by default all providers present are used which can slow initialisation).

 Manufacturer | Device family          | Plugin AAR needed | SDK needed | Provider name                               | Connection | Notes                          | Basic scanning | Symbologies recognized      | Symbologies detection | Symbology configuration | Illumination control | Disable trigger | LED control | Beep control
 ------------ | ---------------------- | ----------------- | ---------- | ------------------------------------------- | ---------- | ------------------------------ | -------------- | --------------------------- | --------------------- | ----------------------- | -------------------- | --------------- | ----------- | ------------